wagle1996/Bedrock_detection/README.md

 ```
 Objectdetection.ipynb has code for running the inference on dataset.
 You can change the path of the saved model and run on your test data.

+Please find configuration file with hyperparameters of SSD and RCNN which I used for this project in this Repository